 The door of the pastoral leaders is always open if more specific guidance is needed.
 We are confident that all the information you need to make an informed decision will be presented to you throughout the year.
 If you do have further questions, we are happy to speak to you, regarding our experiences and further information can be found on the website.
-We wholeheartedly hope that you choose Marlborough it will undoubtedly allow you to succeed and you will be provided with guidance and support wherever you may need it.
+We wholeheartedly hope that you choose Marlborough, it will undoubtedly allow you to succeed and you will be provided with guidance and support wherever you may need it.
 We look forward to seeing you next year!

-Word Challenge Trip
+World Challenge Trip

-Over the summer holidays 17 Year 11 and 12 students travelled to Kenya and Tanzania for 4 weeks.
-The students have been fundraising for the past two years to support themselves on this trip of a lifetime and was privileged to have the opportunity to accompany them on the incredible trip alongside Miss Frost.
+Over the summer holidays 17 Year 11 and Year 12 students travelled to Kenya and Tanzania for 4 weeks .
+The students have been fundraising for the past two years to support themselves on this trip of a lifetime.
 The trip consisted of two weeks in Kenya and two weeks in Tanzania, where we stayed at different camps across the two countries.
 We were joined by Trevor and Anna, leaders from Camp International, who travelled with us on our month-long adventure.

 Week one We stayed at The Wildlife Foundation (TWF) camp, located just outside Nairobi National Park, Kenya.
-Throughout the week students participated in projects, such as wildlife monitoring, setting up camera traps throughout the park, picking up litter and bolting animal deterrent lights on the local farmers' chicken huts and we were treated to an educational walk from national park rangers, who are also leaders of the local tribe.
-Here, we learned about the native flora and fauna that span the park.
+Throughout the week students participated in projects, such as wildlife monitoring, setting up camera traps throughout the park, picking up litter and bolting animal deterrent lights on the local farmers' chicken huts.
+We were treated to an educational walk from national park rangers, who are also leaders of the local tribe.
+We learned about the native flora and fauna that span the park.
 To finish the week, we celebrated two birthdays - what a place to turn 16!

-Week two The second week started with the relocation to our second camp in Kenya, Camp Tsavo, located in southern Kenya in the Tsavo East National park.
+Week two started with the relocation to our second camp in Kenya, Camp Tsavo, located in southern Kenya in the Tsavo East National park.
 This week focused on humanitarian work.
 We spent several days completing projects at the local primary school.
 Some of these jobs included painting the walls, making bricks to be used to build a new classroom and building ramps for the students to use.
 We were lucky to meet some of the students at the school, who were all so welcoming and loved helping us out on the tasks.
 On the other days, we helped with building elephant deterrent fencing and assisted in goat deworming.
 We were honoured to receive an invitation to visit with the local women's group, where everyone was able to show off their dance moves!
-We were also privileged to spend time with the Masai trip, who showed us their way of living.
+We were also privileged to spend time with the Masai tribe, who showed us their way of living.
 On the last day at the camp, we embarked on safari, which proved to be the highlight for many.
 We were lucky enough to see elephants, zebras, giraffes, warthogs and lions!

-https://youtu.be/M qU0-cuIAg
+https://youtu.be/M_qU0-cuIAg